top of page

 Business and organisations that serve the public must allow people with disabilities to bring their assistance animals into all areas of the facility where customers are normally allowed to go.
 This Commonwealth Law applies to all businesses open to the public.

 Before training starts we require you and your dog to meet certain suitability requirements.
-The handler must have a disability as defined by the Disability Discrimination Act (1992), a medical practitioner must agree that an Assistance Dog is suitable to help you and you/your carers have the ability to maintain appropraite care and health of your assistance dog.
+The handler must have a disability as defined by the Disability Discrimination Act (1992), a medical practitioner must agree that an Assistance Dog is suitable to help you and you/your carers have the ability to maintain appropriate care and health of your assistance dog.

 Disability Discrimination Act defines a disability as: